 13601

-Secondhand luxury marketplace The RealReal (NASDAQ: REAL) reported results in line with analysts' expectations in Q4 FY2023, with revenue down 10.2% year on year to $143.4 million.
-On the other hand, next quarter's revenue guidance of $140 million was less impressive, coming in 1.6% below analysts' estimates.
-It made a non-GAAP loss of $0.07 per share, improving from its loss of $0.29 per share in the same quarter last year.
+Secondhand luxury marketplace The RealReal (NASDAQ: REAL) reported Q1 CY2024 results beating Wall Street analysts' expectations, with revenue up 1.3% year on year to $143.8 million.
+The company expects next quarter's revenue to be around $140 million, in line with analysts' estimates.
+It made a non-GAAP loss of $0.12 per share, improving from its loss of $0.83 per share in the same quarter last year.

 Founded by consignment store aficionado Julie Wainwright, The RealReal (NASDAQ: REAL) is an online marketplace for buying and selling secondhand luxury goods.